Murder of Laci Peterson: Laci's disappearance

 Scott said when he returned home that afternoon, Laci's car was in the driveway and the house was empty.
 He also said that he found McKenzie in their back yard, and that he relayed this to Laci's mother, Sharon.
 She later denied his account in her book.
 Scott showered and washed his clothes.
 A neighbor of Scott's later said that Scott had knocked on his door, asking if he had seen Laci.
 The neighbor and his wife both testified overhearing Scott saying that he had been golfing that day and had tried to call Laci.
 A relative of Laci's would also later testify that, when friends and family began gathering at the Peterson home that night, Scott said he had earlier gone to play golf.

 Scott called his mother-in-law, Sharon, to ask if Laci was with her; Sharon subsequently said that call was when she learned Laci was missing.
 Scott and Laci's stepfather both reported Laci missing.
-The police received the report of her disappearance shortly before 6pm.
+The police received the report of her disappearance shortly before 6 p.m.
 At the time of her disappearance, Laci was seven-and-a-half months pregnant, with a due date of February 10, 2003.
 The story attracted nationwide media interest.